srobo/website/_posts/2020-07-25-post-competition.md

 ---
 layout: news
-title: XXX-team storms to victory in Student Robotics 2020
+title: JAMDynamics steal victory in Student Robotics 2020
 ---

-TODO: spiel about the team winning the virtual competition.
+Congratulations to JAMDynamics who take victory in a tie-breaker match after a strong performance in the league and knockout stages.

 The Challenge: *Two Colours*
 ----------------------------